 The longer you’ve been researching your family’s history, the more records and documents you’ve probably added to your collection … and then promptly forgotten.
 The more we work in genealogy, the more we learn, so it’s always a great idea to go back to the records that have been in your collection the longest and review them with fresh eyes and a more critical and educated perspective.

 I recently unearthed paper copies of my third-great-grandfather’s probate record from 1850.
 When I made those copies at the courthouse in 1993 I was looking only for clues to his death date and to verify his children’s names.
 When I reviewed those pages a few weeks ago, though, I noticed details like the items in the inventory and the number of acres of land he held, which for me added a great deal of context to his life and standing within the community.
 Any old document can hold new clues — and uncovering those is a terrific way to spend 10 minutes of your time.
-This article will walk you through how to do this
+This article will walk you through how to reexamine old records properly.

 Good luck!

-For nearly 30 years Patricia Hartley has researched and written about the ancestry and/or descendancy of her personal family lines, those of her extended family and friends, and of historical figures in her community.
+By Patricia Hartley.
+For nearly 30 years Patricia has researched and written about the ancestry and/or descendancy of her personal family lines, those of her extended family and friends, and of historical figures in her community.
 She has a B.S. in Professional Writing and English and an M.A. in English from the University of North Alabama in Florence, Alabama, as well as an M.A. in Public Relations/Mass Communications from Kent State University.
 She’s a member of the Alabama Genealogical Society, Association of Professional Genealogists, National Genealogical Society, International Society of Family History Writers, Tennessee Valley Genealogical Society, Natchez Trace Genealogical Society and the International Institute for Reminiscence and Life Review.

-1. Thank you very much for this post!
+Thank you very much for this post!
 It’s very timely for me as I’m just getting back to my genealogy after a long hiatus.
 I realize I have not been doing well with my sources and really need to enter many and redo some.

 I have noticed some mistakes in my Tree and therefore are probably more so I am very interested in how to right the wrong!
 All the other hints are great so I shall work my way through them all.
 Thank you